 The vision for St Marys is to become a thriving destination in the Western Parkland City.
-To ensure that St Marys will evolve as a vibrant, welcoming, sustainable and authentic strategic centre, infrastructure investment and delivery need to be adequately planned for, costed, funded, and aligned with the anticipated ultimate and staged growth projections.
+And to ensure that St Marys will evolve as a self-reliant, welcoming, sustainable and authentic strategic centre, infrastructure investment and delivery need to be adequately planned for, costed, funded, staged and aligned with its growth projection.

 Several place outcomes and directions on the preceding and following pages are interrelated with Place Outcome 6, which relates to potential delivery mechanisms to meet the outcomes.
-Mechanisms include land acquisition, land sale, in-kind and/ or financial development contributions through development controls or voluntary planning agreements, capital works program, advocacy for delivery by the NSW Government, etc.

-These potential delivery mechanisms are preliminary only and will be subject to further assessment and refinements based on the ability to fund required infrastructure to accommodate projected growth.
+Mechanisms include land acquisition, land sale, in-kind and/ or financial development contributions through development controls or voluntary planning agreements, capital works program, advocacy for delivery by the NSW Government, etc. These potential delivery mechanisms are preliminary only and will be subject to further assessment and refinements based on the ability to fund required infrastructure to accommodate projected growth.
 Further work will be developed through the St Marys Town Centre Master Plan process, as outlined in the following actions.

-- Develop and implement an Economic Feasibility and Market Analysis Study

-- Develop and implement an Infrastructure

-Delivery Plan to identify funding and

-delivery mechanisms.
-The Infrastructure

-Delivery Plan will be informed

-by other technical studies being

-prepared as part of the Master Plan
+- Develop and implement an Economic Feasibility Study - Develop and implement an Infrastructure Delivery Plan to identify funding and delivery mechanisms.
+The Infrastructure Delivery Plan will be informed by other technical studies being prepared as part of the Master Plan